adrian-branescu/Modules-Node.js-CPP-hw/hw1/README.md

     0
     ++counter; TypeError: Assignment to constant variable.

-This happens because importing modules cannot see changes happened on the exporter side(the variables are copies of the original ones)
+This happens because the importing modules cannot see changes happened on the exporter side(the variables are copies of the original ones)

 In ESM when the exporting module changes a value, the change will be  visible from the importer side too.